realpython/python-guide/docs/dev/env.rst

 `PyCharm <http://www.jetbrains.com/pycharm/>`_ is developed by JetBrains, also known for IntelliJ IDEA.
 Both share the same code base and most of PyCharm's features can be brought to IntelliJ with the free `Python Plug-In <http://plugins.intellij.net/plugin/?id=631>`_.
+There are two versions of PyCharm: Professional Edition (Free 30-day trial) and Community Edition(Apache 2.0 License) with less features.

 Eclipse